 This type relates to the previous one, but it doesn’t necessarily revolve around your product.

-You can use lists to educate your customers and help them succeed without actually putting your product in the context.
+You can use lists to educate your customers and help them succeed without actually putting your product in context.

 For example, Vcita, a platform helping small businesses go through digital transformation, educates its users listing ways to grow website traffic for small businesses.